 Problems with the Global Event Bus

-Godot emits warnings of unused signals for all of the signals published by the Event Bus because there is no code in the same script file for emitting the signals.
+Godot emits warnings of unused signals for all the signals published by the Event Bus because there is no code in the same script file for emitting the signals.
 These warnings may be suppressed by adding code as in the example given before each signal declaration or in the Project Settings->Gdscript->Warnings area and unchecking the Unused Script box.

 Another way is to add signal emitter functions to the Event Bus script file and call these scripts from our scripts that would otherwise connect to the signals.

-For medium/large projects it could become difficult to debug our signals because there may be large numbers of nodes connecting globally to the Event Bus and it is difficult to trace which node triggered a signal emission without passing reference data.
+For medium/large projects it could become difficult to debug our signals because there may be large numbers of nodes connecting globally to the Event Bus, and it is difficult to trace which node triggered a signal emission without passing reference data.

 So use the Event Bus with caution and always consider the merits of encapsulating areas of common functionality and minimising the complexity of your signal wiring system.